-You can stick to being a regular Hogwarts student, if they are regular at all, or you can add little touches to look more like your favourite character, like a ginger wig for Ron or that famous scar for Harry.
+You can stick to being a regular Hogwarts student if they are regular at all, or you can add little touches to look more like your favorite character, like a ginger wig for Ron or that famous scar for Harry.

 30. Little Red Riding Hood